yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Hypervisor/Jailhouse.rst

 Enabling hypervisor on |__PART_FAMILY_DEVICE_NAMES__| platform
 **************************************************************

 Jailhouse is an example of Asynchronous Multiprocessing (AMP) architecture.
-When we boot Linux on |__PART_FAMILY_DEVICE_NAMES__|, which has 4 ARM cores, Linux uses the all four cores.
-After we enable hypervisor it moves Linux to the root-cell.
-The root cell still uses the all ARM cores.
+When we boot Linux on a multi-core ARM processor, Linux initially utilizes all availabale cores.
+After enabling the hypervisor, it moves Linux to the root-cell which continues to use all ARM cores.
-When we create a new cell (ex. for linux-demo), hypervisor calls cpu_down() for the ARM1,ARM2 and ARM3 core, leaving ARM0 for Linux.The new cell will use the three ARM cores and hardware resources dedicated for this cell in the cell configuration file.
+When a new cell is created (ex. for linux-demo), hypervisor calls cpu_down() for subset of ARM cores from the root cell, typically reserving one core for Linux and assigning the remaining cores to the new cell.
+The new cell will use the allocated ARM cores and hardware resources, dedicated for this cell in the cell configuration file.

 The open source Jailhouse project from https://github.com/siemens/jailhouse is integrated in Yocto build environment.

 - Yocto recipe (Scarthgap) for Jailhouse can be found here: `meta-ti <https://git.ti.com/cgit/arago-project/meta-ti/tree/meta-ti-extras/recipes-ti/jailhouse?h=scarthgap>`__.

-- Jailhouse kernel patches are integrated with TI Linux Kernel (v6.6) and hosted here `Linux git.ti <https://git.ti.com/cgit/processor-sdk/linux/>`__.
+- Jailhouse kernel patches are integrated with TI Linux Kernel (v6.12) and hosted here `Linux git.ti <https://git.ti.com/cgit/processor-sdk/linux/>`__.
 This repository includes Jailhouse module, uio_ivshmem module for shared-memory and device tree changes for Jailhouse.

 - U-Boot port for Jailhouse can be found here `U-Boot git.ti <https://git.ti.com/cgit/processor-sdk/u-boot/>`__.
 This repository contains the fix for error